-Siamak Azadi
+Siamak Azadi Elham Rahimzadeh

-I. Introduction
+Introduction

 E-commerce is fundamentally changing the economy and the way business is conducted.
-Ecommerce forces companies to find new ways to expand the markets in which they compete, to attract and retain customers by tailoring products and services to their needs, and to restructure their business processes to deliver products and services more efficiently and effectively.
-However, despite rapid and sustained development of ecommerce, many companies doing e-business are still in the investment and brand-building phase and have yet to make a profit (Zwass 1998).
-Many e-businesses (or Internet companies) have focused on the visual attractiveness and ease of use of their Web sites as the primary method of increasing their customer base.
+Ecommerce tool to find new ways to expand the markets in which they compete, to effective management clients by tailoring products and services to their needs, and to restructure their business processes to deliver products and services more efficiently and effectively.

-However, as e-businesses shift their focus from building a customer base to increasing revenue growth and profitability, they should re-evaluate their current business strategies, if any, and develop strategies that provide a clear path to profitability.
+However, despite global and sustained development of e-commerce, many companies doing e-business are still in the investment and brand-building phase and have yet to make a profit.
+Many e-businesses have focused on the visual attractiveness and ease of use of their Web sites as the primary method of increasing their customer base.
+However, as e-businesses shift their focus from thrust to increase customer profitability and revenue growth, they should re-evaluate their current business strategies, if any, and develop strategies that provide a clear path to profitability.

 This study uses McCarthy's (1960) four marketing mix model and Porter's (1980, 1985) five competitive forces model to identify strategies for Internet companies (or dot.coms) that respond to the five competitive forces and thereby achieve a competitive advantage.
-The overall goal is to provide significant new insights into the development and implementation of e-business strategies that contribute to increased profit.
+The overall goal is to provide significant new insights into development and implementation of e-business strategies that contribute to increased profit.